SOM-DOP-MindCraft/novick-lab/tutorials/preprocessing/copy.md

 ```

 # Copying Data From the BIC
+*REDCAP*
 1. Review [REDCap](https://redcap.ucdenver.edu/redcap_v14.5.19/DataExport/index.php?pid=21666&report_id=129155) to determine which participant's have completed a scanning session and require preprocessing.
 2. For the relevant session (e.g., Baseline or Follow-up), open the **Imaging QA** instrument and review the notes.

+*Server*
-3. Back on the server, verify that the BIC server is mounted by opening a terminal windows and using
+1. Verify that the BIC server is mounted by opening a terminal windows and using
 ```
 ls /Volumes/bic-server.ucdenver.pvt
 ```

+   - If the BIC is *not* mounted, go to Finder, select Go... and Connect to Server... select the server smb:/bic-server.ucdenver.pvt and login using your university credentials.
-4. If BIC is mounted, change into the main bids directory (e.g., /Users/Shared/charm/data/bids_data/) and run the following
+2. Once BIC is mounted, make sure you are in the main bids directory (e.g., /Users/Shared/charm/data/bids_data/) and run the following
 ```
 code/charm_1_copy_bic_data.sh -p participant_id -s session_id
 ```
 This will locate a DICOM folder containing all the imaging files for a given participant/session and then copy these data into the 'sourcedata' directory (e.g., /Users/Shared/charm/data/bids_data/sourcedata).
 This will be the home of all 'raw' data for the study.
-5. Verify the files for this participant's session are now in the sourcedata directory
+3. Verify the files for this participant's session are now in the sourcedata directory
 ```
 ls /Users/Shared/charm/data/bids_data/sourcedata/partipantid_session
 ```
-6. Mark **Imaging QA** appropriately.
+4. Mark **Imaging QA** in REDCAP appropriately.
 If you run into any issues copying these data, make a note.

 # Copy Eprime data
 1. Eprime data for each session is uploaded into [REDCap](https://redcap.ucdenver.edu/redcap_v14.5.19/DataExport/index.php?pid=21666&report_id=129155).
 You can download these files by clicking on each of the links.
 2. Copy the eprime data into the sourcedata directory
-3. Mark **Imaging QA** appropriately.
+3. Mark **Imaging QA** in REDCap appropriately.
 If you run into any issues copying these data, make a note.